For many of us, the idea of Mexican food brings to mind fresh herbs, punchy spices, succulent meat and colorful vegetables.

 Creamy, fondant chocolate is served as a dessert in lots of different types of cuisine, often in individual dishes or ramekins and topped with fresh berries or a scoop of ice cream.

-These Mexican chocolate pots are spiked with chili and cinnamon, giving them a warm kick that makes them even more delicious.
+These Mexican chocolate pots come with a spike of chilli and cinnamon, giving them a warm kick that makes them even more delicious.
+In our opinion, this is truly one of the best Mexican dessert recipes.

 The chocolate is the main ingredient, so make sure that you use a good quality chocolate with a high cocoa content.

-Dark chocolate works best – this dessert is not meant to be overly sweet.
-It is rich and indulgent, and is perfect when served alongside an after dinner coffee.
+Dark chocolate works best – this dessert shouldn’t be overly sweet.
+However, it is rich and indulgent, so try serving it alongside an after dinner coffee.

 Concha is a type of sweet bread (pan dulce) that is very popular in Mexico.
-It is often eaten as a sweet snack or even as a breakfast item.
+Many people like to eat it as a sweet snack or even as a breakfast item.

-Conchas are best served with Mexican hot cocoa or with a glass of cold milk.
+Serve your Conchas with Mexican hot cocoa or with a glass of cold milk and you have a match made in culinary heaven.
 If you want to create an eye-catching dessert, try serving them in a dish topped with fresh fruit with a jug of chocolate sauce or pouring cream.

 10. Flan Mexicano